Brilliant Hacks For Gardeners

 Coffee gives us a buzz when we drink it, and coffee grounds also give plants a buzz when you add it to their soil!
 You can use it two ways: as a fertile compost or very rich fertiliser.
 Mix used coffee into your compost to add extra nitrogen.
 This will promote your plants’ growth.
 You can also sprinkle used ground coffee on top of your soil.
 It will then act as a fertiliser, allowing nitrogen to soak through the earth to your seeds.

-Start Seedlings in Leftovers
+Start Seedlings using Leftovers

 Mulches